Tuition and Fees

 Reservation Fee and Other Fees

 The $300 reservation fee is payable upon acceptance to the university.
 The university observes the May 1 reservation fee/deposit deadline and encourages students to research all schools before placing a reservation fee.
-Reservation fees received after May 1, 2014 will be accepted on a space available basis.
-Reservation fees received prior to May 1, 2014 are refundable.
-Students must also have an approved payment plan with Student Academic & Financial Services by July 18, 2014 in order to guarantee a room assignment.
-Students who establish an approved payment plan after July 18, 2014 could be placed in a temporary assignment regardless of fee payment date, although Residential Life will make every effort to assign students to permanent room assignments.
+Reservation fees received after May 1, 2017 will be accepted on the basis of space availability.
+Reservation fees received prior to May 1, 2017 are refundable.
+Students must also have an approved payment plan with Student Academic & Financial Services by July 14, 2017 to guarantee a room assignment.
+Students who establish an approved payment plan after July 14, 2017 could be placed in a temporary assignment regardless of fee payment date, although Residential Life will make every effort to assign students to permanent room assignments.

-This nonrefundable fee, which is uniformly charged, is required of all new students for orientation and term start activities.
+This nonrefundable fee, which is uniformly charged, is required of all new students for orientation, testing and term start activities.
 It is charged to students who start during the fall, winter or spring term.

 Medical Health Coverage While Enrolled

-All registered, undergraduate day students, both domestic and international, all students enrolled in the physician assistant degree program and all international graduate and doctoral students attending Johnson & Wales University are required to have health insurance coverage that is accepted in the United States.
-If students have health insurance coverage through another means (i.e., parent’s health insurance or an employer program) they do not have to enroll in the Johnson & Wales student health insurance plan.
+All registered undergraduate day students, both domestic and international; all students enrolled in the physician assistant degree program; and all international graduate and doctoral students attending Johnson & Wales University are required to have health insurance coverage that is accepted in the United States as well as the state in which they are attending Johnson & Wales University.
+If students have health insurance coverage through other means (i.e., parent’s health insurance or an employer program), they do not have to enroll in the Johnson & Wales student health insurance plan.
 They can opt out of/waive the university plan by submitting the online waiver form to demonstrate evidence of coverage.
 A new waiver form must be submitted each academic year.
 Students who are required to have health insurance and do not waive the Johnson & Wales University plan will be charged for it.
-The online waiver form and details of the plan, including the full brochure and benefit flyer, can be found on the Health Services page of the JWU website.
+The online waiver form and details of the plan, including the full brochure and benefit flyer, can be found through Health Services.

-The following tuition and fees schedules are effective for the 2014–15 academic year for programs at the Providence and Denver campuses.
+The following tuition and fees schedules are effective for the 2017–18 academic year for programs at the Providence, North Miami and Denver campuses.
 Tuition and fees are subject to change annually.